 I should have you know that I went through 17 episodes of Lucky Star before finally realizing this wasn’t the case.
 It was really this experience that made me start asking the question, “Why is this a thing?”
 Why would someone want to watch a show where girls talk about stuff and do silly skits?

-You would think that after my experience I would avoid touching slice-of-life with a 10 foot pole, but I actually ended up watching almost every major slice-of-life on the market.
-Don’t ask me how, not even I know the answer to that question.
-But as a result I can define what the gist of slice-of-life is.
+You would think that after my experience I would avoid touching slice-of-life with a 10 foot pole, but actually I ended up watching almost every major slice-of-life on the market.
+Don’t ask me how, not even I know the answer to that.
+But as a result, I can define what the gist of slice-of-life is.

 First off we need to make some distinctions.
 As I said in the intro, every show in existence can be called a slice-of-life.
 Full Metal Alchemist spends most of its time following the lives of Edward and Alphons Elric, but it wouldn’t be considered a slice-of-life.
 This is because Edward and Al’s lives aren’t considered normal in the scope of their world.
 This is criterion 1: